mikazo777/x11_many_button_mouse_config/README.md

 # Others
 Ubuntu doesn't need this file.
-In Wayland, this file isn't referenced.
+On Wayland, this file isn't referenced.